What you can do

 ## Built-in guidance

 The server ships more than tools.
 It also exposes **guided prompts** for multi-step work that your client can invoke directly: account health audits, flow troubleshooting, connection diagnosis, integration planning, flow-config review, and writing Handlebars or SQL.
-And the **`kb_answer`** tool answers product questions straight from the Celigo Knowledge Base, so the agent can look something up mid-task instead of guessing.
+And the **`search_knowledge_base`** tool answers product questions straight from the Celigo Knowledge Base, so the agent can look something up mid-task instead of guessing.

 ## Examples